Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Introduction

-\textbf{Three types of distribution shift.} For the QR model \eqref{qr} specified on all studies, there may exist three types of distribution shifts between the target and source domains: \begin{enumerate}[itemsep=0pt] \item \emph{parameter shift}: $\sbeta \neq \bw^{(k)}$, i.e., the model coefficients differ. \item \emph{residual shift}: $P(\epsilon_{i}^{(0)} | \bx_{i}^{(0)}) \neq P(\epsilon_{i}^{(k)} | \bx_{i}^{(k)})$, i.e., the conditional distributions of model residuals differ. \item \emph{covariate shift}: $P(\bx_{i}^{(0)}) \neq P(\bx_{i}^{(k)})$, i.e., the marginal covariate distributions differ. \end{enumerate} Both parameter shift and residual shift can be seen as the \emph{posterior/label shift}, meaning that the conditional distribution of responses differs between $P(y_{i}^{(0)} | \bx_{i}^{(0)})$ and $P(y_{i}^{(k)} | \bx_{i}^{(k)})$.
-Many examples have revealed that transferring source studies under distribution shift may pose challenges to the final performance and lead to the negative transfer \citep{wang2019characterizing, zhang2022survey}.
+\textbf{Three types of distribution shift.} For the QR model \eqref{qr} specified in all studies, there may exist three types of distribution shift between the target and source domains, which are: 1) \emph{parameter shift}: $\sbeta \neq \bw^{(k)}$, i.e., the model coefficients differ; 2) \emph{residual shift}: $P(\epsilon_{i}^{(0)} | \bx_{i}^{(0)}) \neq P(\epsilon_{i}^{(k)} | \bx_{i}^{(k)})$, i.e., the conditional distributions of model residuals differ; 3) \emph{covariate shift}: $P(\bx_{i}^{(0)}) \neq P(\bx_{i}^{(k)})$, i.e., the marginal covariate distributions differ.
+Both parameter and residual shift can be seen as \emph{label shift}, meaning that the conditional label distributions $P(y_{i}^{(0)} | \bx_{i}^{(0)})$ and $P(y_{i}^{(k)} | \bx_{i}^{(k)})$ differ.
+Many examples have revealed that blindly transferring sources under distribution shift may pose challenges to the final performance and lead to the negative transfer \citep{wang2019characterizing, zhang2022survey}.
 Hence, the core issue of this paper is:

-Methodologically, transfer learning falls within the field of \emph{multi-source data analysis}, a prominent topic in contemporary statistics.
-Numerous approaches have been developed for multi-source settings, varying by task type, data category, and other factors.
-These include federated learning \citep{mcmahan2017communication}, distributed learning \citep{jordan2018communication, fan2023communication}, fusion learning \citep{shen2020fusion, li2023efficient}, multi-task learning \citep{duan2023adaptive, knight2024multi}, and transfer learning \citep{pan2009survey, zhuang2020comprehensive}, each with its unique characteristics and structures.
-For transfer learning, it aims to leverage information from source domains to improve the performance of the target task, with the core challenge being how to extract valuable source information while addressing data heterogeneity.
-Transfer learning has been studied across a variety of contexts, including linear regression \citep{li2022transfer}, generalized linear regression \citep{tian2022transfer}, nonparametric classification \citep{cai2021transfer}, nonparametric regression \citep{cai2024transfer}, graphical models \citep{li2023transfer}, and causal inference \citep{wei2023transfer}.
+Closely related to transfer learning, numerous approaches have been developed for multi-source data analysis, including federated learning \citep{mcmahan2017communication}, distributed learning \citep{jordan2018communication, fan2023communication}, fusion learning \citep{shen2020fusion, li2023efficient}, and multi-task learning \citep{duan2023adaptive, knight2024multi}.
+However, distinguished from multi-source settings where each dataset is equally important, transfer learning aims to leverage information from source domains to improve the performance of the target task.
+Statistical investigations into transfer learning have spanned diverse contexts, including linear regression \citep{li2022transfer, tian2022transfer}, nonparametric classification \citep{cai2021transfer}, nonparametric regression \citep{cai2024transfer}, graphical models \citep{li2023transfer}, and causal inference \citep{wei2023transfer}.